aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/mqtt-source-connector.md

 created automatically.
 :::

-Furthermore you need to collect the following information about the source MQTT server upfront:
+Also collect the following information about the source MQTT server upfront:

 -   `USERNAME`: The MQTT username to connect
 -   `PASSWORD`: The password for the username selected